 Cheaper operation – regardless of the division between them and Glovo;

-Maximizing the cooks’ work in both locations – those in the Dark Kitchen work without concerns for service, and the ones left in the restaurant can give better service for “real” customers;
+Maximizing the cooks’ work in both locations – those in the Dark Kitchen work without concerns for service, and the ones left in the restaurant can give better service to “real” customers;

 Restaurants can expand through “virtual branches” far from their HQ, and use this hub as a trial balloon for their dishes before opening an actual restaurant.